-As a new TRS member, once you have earned five years of credit with TRS, you are vested and can receive a lifetime retirement benefit when you become age eligible.
-In most cases, the retirement benefits paid to TRS members greatly exceed the funds they contribute to the System while working.
-In fact, most TRS retirees recover all their contributions within the first five years of retirement.
+Once a TRS member earns five years of credit with TRS, the member can receive a lifetime retirement benefit when eligible.
+In most cases, the retirement benefits paid to TRS members greatly exceed the funds they contribute to TRS while working.
+In fact, many TRS retirees recover all their contributions within the first five years of retirement.
 (Retired return-to-work members who previously retired from a TRS employer and have started subsequent accounts should consult the returning to work page for retirees.)

 Membership for Part-Time Employees & Substitute Teachers

 As of July 1, 2002, retirement service credit will be earned and contributions will be withheld on TRS non-university members for part-time and substitute employees.
 See Membership, Contribution Rates & Benefit Calculations for more information.
 Members providing part-time and substitute services with fewer than five years in their initial retirement account must complete at least 69% of a full contract year before they and their survivors are eligible for survivor benefits, life insurance benefits or disability benefits.
 For example, a substitute teacher in a school district which uses a 187-day contract will have to complete 129 days before these benefits are available.
 Members providing services in a secondary retirement account will not be eligible for survivor, life insurance or disability benefits from the secondary account.

 One of the most important responsibilities for an active contributing member is to maintain current beneficiary designations.
 Remember, any life changing event (marriage, divorce) may negate a prior beneficiary designation.
 See Beneficiary Designation.

 Advantages of TRS Membership

 - TRS defined benefit provides a predictable retirement income for life, including an annual cost-of-living adjustment (COLA) and access — subject to eligibility — to retiree health insurance coverage.